Pragna235/calculator_5j5/README.md

 - The names of Github Repository, Local Folder and name field in the package.json should be same
 - Also, the github url should be copied from the code section of the repository!!!
 - No upper case letters should be used!!!!
-- Upload the module file and package.json in the guthub repository
+- Upload the module file and package.json in the github repository
 - Go to cmd and the enter the following commands
   * npm pack
 - Upload the zip file added from the local folder in the github repository